 Associate Professor, Principal Investigator

 Julie got a PhD in Biochemistry, Microbiology, and Molecular Biology from Penn State University, working with Don Bryant on the genetics and physiology of pigment biosynthesis in photosynthetic green sulfur bacteria.
 She then did postdoctoral research with Ed DeLong at MIT, working on metagenomic and metatranscriptomic analysis of marine microbial communities.
 She now uses genetics, physiology, and meta-omics techniques to learn more about microbes in natural and engineered environments: how they use light, how they obtain nutrients, and what they are doing in the sometimes-strange places where we find them.

 Priscilla received her bachelor’s degree in Bioinformatics and Molecular Biology from Rensselaer Polytechnic Institute and joined the lab in 2015.
-Her work focuses on identifying similarities among Actinobacterial genomes as well as changes in signaling and transcriptional regulation that explain changes in gene expression associated with light availability.
+Her work focuses on identifying similarities among Actinobacterial genomes as well as changes in gene expression associated with light availability (recently published here).
 Priscilla is an NSF IGERT Fellow of University of Delaware’s Systems Biology & Engineered Environments IGERT Program.
 In addition to her work, Priscilla is also an active board member of University of Delaware’s Bioinformatics Student Association.
 She also enjoys gardening, playing board games, and cooking.

 As far as we know, Microbes arrived on earth 3-4 billion years ago.
 They were founding members of the lab and continue to contribute to each of the current projects.
 While in the Maresca Lab they can simultaneously be found everywhere.
 Microbes have a diverse set of interests, some more evident and/or agreeable than others.
 Shown here are red colonies of Serratia isolated from soil.